wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Disable trace and track
 * Deny bad or malicious query strings
-* Protect against Cross Site Scripting (XSS) by activating the comprehensive advanced character string filter.
-* Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
-This firewall functionality will block all login attempts from people or malicious bots who do not have a special cookie in their browser.
+* Protect against Cross Site Scripting (XSS) by activating the comprehensive advanced character string filter. or malicious bots who do not have a special cookie in their browser.
 You (the site admin) will know how to set this special cookie and be able to log into your site.
 * WordPress PingBack Vulnerability Protection feature.
 This firewall feature allows the user to prohibit access to the xmlrpc.php file in order to protect against certain vulnerabilities in the pingback functionality.
 This is also helpful to block bots from constantly accessing the xmlrpc.php file and wasting your server resource.

+= Brute force login attack prevention =
+* Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
+This firewall functionality will block all login attempts from people and bots.

 = WhoIs Lookup =
 * Perform a WhoIs lookup of a suspicious host or IP address and get full details.